 To calculate the R&D Tax Credit, you need to complete IRS Form 6765 and include it as a part of your company’s tax return.
 The challenge is, your CPA can’t do it without YOUR help – you need to give him/her your total Qualified Research Expenses (QREs).
-In addition, the Form can be a little tricky, fortunately, we can help.
+The Form can be a little tricky, but fortunately, we’re here to help.

 Section A – Regular Credit

-The Regular Credit equals 20% of a taxpayer’s current-year qualified research expenses (QREs) that are in excess of a calculated base amount.
+The Regular Credit equals 20% of a taxpayer’s current-year Qualified Research Expenses (QREs) that are more than the calculated base amount.
 This can be quite complicated depending on your tax situation.

 Section B – Alternative Simplified Credit

-You can avoid the headache of the regular credit by leveraging the Alternative Simplified Credit (ASC).
+You can avoid the headache of regular credit by leveraging the Alternative Simplified Credit (ASC).
 The ASC is simply 6% of your total QREs (for your first three years of claiming the Credit).

 Section C – Current Year Credit

-Section C takes the credit you calculated in either Section A or Section B, and addresses potential additional details that may come into play, based on your specific tax situation.
-Fortunately, for most taxpayers, much of this section can be ignored.
-If you’re not sure how to handle this, schedule a call, and we’ll walk you through it based on your facts.
+Section C takes the credit you calculated in either Section A or Section B and addresses potential difficulties that may arise based on your specific tax situation.
+Fortunately, most taxpayers can ignore most of this section.
+If you’re unsure how to handle this, give us a call, and we’ll walk you through it based on your facts.

 Section D—Qualified Small Business Payroll Tax Election and Payroll Tax Credit

-This section should be completed if and only if you are making this payroll tax election.
-The payroll tax credit is an election for small businesses, who can claim research expenses, can apply up to $250,000 of research credit to offset social security payroll tax liability.
+Complete this section only if you are making this payroll tax election.
+The payroll tax credit is an election for small businesses that can claim research expenses and apply up to $250,000 of research credit to offset social security payroll tax liability.
 It is important to note that filing Form 3800 is also required if you’re a qualified small business other than a partnership or an S corporation.

 Was that overwhelming or complicated?
 Follow the below infographic, then once you have a rough idea of the numbers, fill out the form.
-From there, we will complete the Form 6765 for you for FREE!
+From there, we will complete Form 6765 for you for FREE!